 His career never regained the same momentum.
-In more than 10 years he has made only two rap albums, as well as two other Body Count albums, neither of which have had the impact of their debut.
+In the decade after Cop Killer he released only two rap albums, as well as two other Body Count albums, neither of which had the impact of their debut.
 Does he have any regrets over Cop Killer?
 Would he have done things differently if he could?

 “Nah, not really,” he says.
 “I don’t regret it, because it was a song that was written at the right time: 1992, Rodney King, shit was fucked up in LA.
 And my record was made a year before the riots.
 So it was an historical thing.
 Would I do it today?
 Well, I don’t know.
 I don’t know that I’m really feeling the same emotion right at this moment.
 But at that time?
 That record needed to be done.”

 Was the reaction worse because it was a rock song?

 “I think there was a double standard.
 Yeah, they got mad because it crossed over to the white kids, but when they publicised against it they called it a rap record.
 In other words, when you say ‘rap’, that means ‘black’ and you’ll get more people behind it.
 Whereas if you say ‘rock’, some of the parents out there would be like, ‘Wait a minute.
 I like rock.’
 So it was kind of a racist way of attacking it as a rap record.
 Cop Killer is not a rap record.”